kuyluk/atm-service-application/README.md

 #Test instruction
 - The code base includes an integration tests which are in ATMServiceIntegrationTest.java, in order to see the result of requirements, simply run each tests through and IDE.
-The implementation's logs print out each step result, please check logs on console.
+The implementation's logs print out every step's result, please check logs on console.

 #Assumptions
-- Cash machine always has enough notes for disbursing, the logic in implementation does not check that the withdraw amount is payable by atm.
+- Cash machine is fully functional and always has enough notes for disbursing, the logic in implementation does not check that the withdraw amount is payable by atm.

 - Number of notes is always stable and enough to deliver to customer.